Non-local operators with low singularity kernels: regularity estimates and martingale problem: Intrinsic dyadic decomposition, function spaces and embedding theorems

 where $W^1_A$ is the Orlicz-Sobolev space and

-\end{theorem} \begin{remark} As far as the authors are aware, there is no result guaranteeing that the Riesz transform is bounded in the Orlicz space $L_A$, so in general $H^1_A$ does not coincide with $W^1_A$.
-Therefore, $H^1_{A}\hookrightarrow C_\rho$ cannot be derived from theorem \ref{Thm:morrey}. \end{remark}
+\end{proposition} \begin{remark} As far as the authors are aware, there is no result guaranteeing that the Riesz transform is bounded in the Orlicz space $L_A$, so in general $H^1_A$ does not coincide with $W^1_A$.
+Therefore, $H^1_{A}\hookrightarrow C_\rho$ cannot be derived from Proposition \ref{Prop:morrey}. \end{remark}

-The following result is about Morrey inequalities for generalized Orlicz-Bessel potential spaces. \begin{theorem} Assume that $S$ satisfies \ref{Aspt-phi'-1} and \ref{Aspt-phi'-2}.
+The following result is about Morrey inequalities for generalized Orlicz-Bessel potential spaces. \begin{theorem} Assume that $\phi$ satisfies \ref{Aspt-phi'-1}.
 Let $A$ be an $N$-function satisfying